Out About Scotland includes affiliate links. As an Amazon Associate I earn from qualifying purchases.

 If you’re driving a hire car in winter you can pretty much just set off as long as you’ve booked through a reputable company, but if you’re driving your own car and you’re not familiar with Scotland’s roads there are a few essential pieces of advice that you must take notice of before setting out on your journey.

-I’m making this point from first-hand experience as the first time I visited Scotland I was living in sunny Cornwall and decided on an impromptu mega road trip, only to find my car nose-deep in a ditch shortly after entering the Cairngorms.
+I’m making this point from first-hand experience as the first time I visited Scotland I was living in sunny Cornwall and decided on an impromptu mega road trip, only to find my car sideways in a ditch shortly after entering the Cairngorms.

 Preparing your car for winter driving

-- In the UK it is not illegal to drive with snow on the roof of your car but if enough falls off while driving to cause injury to anyone you could be liable for driving without due consideration.
+- In the UK it is not illegal to drive with snow on the roof of your car, but if enough falls off while driving to cause injury to anyone you could be liable for driving without due consideration.
 Even more importantly, it is illegal to drive with a windscreen that is obscured by mist or ice, and you could land yourself a £60 fine and three points on your licence as a minimum.
 Long story short – take the time to clear your vehicle of snow and ice before setting off.

 - If you’re planning on a road trip through Scotland’s remote areas make sure your fuel tank is topped up so you can leave the engine running if you break down, and pack a bag with food and water as a precaution.
 Do not expect to have a mobile phone signal everywhere you go in the Highlands.